Memories for the Future

 June 2024 through to October 2025

-Building on several years of working closely with our community partners, our starting point is Rye Lane’s iconic “Aunties”.
-The women business leaders who exemplify the realities of migration into Britain and the experience of rebuilding lives as part of a diaspora.
-Memories for the Future works to cherish and learn from these at risk histories which elucidate Britain’s complex relationships with the rest of the world, and the foundational influence of these women on the communities living/working on Rye Lane.
+Building on several years of working closely with our community partners, our starting point is Rye Lane’s iconic “Aunties”, the women business leaders who exemplify the realities of migration into Britain and the experience of rebuilding lives as part of a diaspora.
+Memories for the Future works to cherish and learn from these at-risk histories which illuminate Britain’s complex relationships with the rest of the world, and the foundational influence of these women on the communities living/working on Rye Lane.

-This programme will identify, record, preserve and share oral histories of Peckham aunties in conversation with younger generations in their families and communities to tell a multi-dimensional story of post-colonial commonwealth migration, British community responses, diaspora experience, and how Peckham became the mini-metropolis it is today.
-The outcomes of these conversations will inform learning, family and community activities and a series of artist commissions, talks and events.
+This programme identifies, records, preserves and shares oral histories of Peckham aunties in conversation with younger generations in their families and communities to tell a multi-dimensional story of post-colonial commonwealth migration, British community responses, diaspora experience, and how Peckham became the mini-metropolis it is today.
+The outcomes of these conversations informs learning, family and community activities, artist commissions, talks and events.

 More Projects